Vaei/PredictedMovement/README.md

 > [!IMPORTANT]
 > PredictedMovement offers several shells usually with a derived `UCharacterMovementComponent` and `ACharacter` which form a single net predicted movement state.

+> [!IMPORTANT]
-> <br><br>The BP friendly `single-cmc` branch features a complete feature-rich `ACharacter` and `UCharacterMovementComponent` you can use right away in your projects -- check out the Demo content in the plugin's content folder or [read more about it here](https://github.com/Vaei/PredictedMovement/wiki/Single%E2%80%90CMC-Branch)
+> For blueprint users the `single-cmc` branch contains a feature-rich `ACharacter` and `UCharacterMovementComponent` you can use right away in your projects.
+> <br>Check out the Demo content in the plugin's content folder or [read more about it here.](https://github.com/Vaei/PredictedMovement/wiki/Single%E2%80%90CMC-Branch)

 # How to Use